Royal Thomian Regatta

 The races are rowed over a distance of 1000 yards and take place on the Beira Lake in Colombo.
 The regatta takes place in the month of October and is usually held on the last Saturday of the month at the Colombo Rowing Club.
 The Royal Thomian Regatta is the oldest inter-school rowing regatta in Sri Lanka, with Royal being the first school to take up school rowing in the country and S.Thomas' following suit a few years later.

 The Boat Race is still regarded as the most prestigious race of the regatta and is rowed for the Royal Thomian Boat Race Trophy (also known in the rowing fraternity as the 'Crossed Oars').

 The overall winner of the Regatta is awarded the T. Noel Fernando Memorial Trophy.

-Having begun in 1962 'The Regatta' is the 3rd oldest sporting encounter between Royal College and S. Thomas' College, after the Battle of the Blues Cricket Encounter and the Rugby Encounter.
+Having begun in 1962 'The Regatta' is the 3rd oldest sporting encounter between Royal College and S. Thomas' College, after the Battle of the Blues Cricket Match and the Rugby Match.

 History

 Royal College first began rowing in 1953 and was the first school in Ceylon to do so, the first Captain was Alavi Mohomed.
 S. Thomas' College began rowing a few years later.
 In the following years the idea of a race between the two schools was agreed upon and in 1962 the first Boat Race was held on the Beira Lake at the Colombo Rowing Club.
 The Royalist's led by L.A.W.
 Sirisena beat the Thomians led by C.N.
 Sirimanne by 1 boat length and were the first holders of the Boat Race Trophy.
 S. Thomas' won their first Boat Race in 1964 beating Royal by 3 lengths.
-S.Thomas' continued to win the Boat Race trophy for three years after creating the largest series of successive wins that was not beaten until Royal College won five boat races between 2015-2019.
+S.Thomas' continued to win the Boat Race trophy for three years after creating the largest series of successive wins that was not beaten until Royal College won five boat races between 2015 and 2019.

 In 1966, the first Royal Thomian Regatta was held with a line-up of 6 events namely the Coxed Fours, Coxed Pairs (rowed coxless in the present day), and Single Sculls in two senior and junior categories.

 Between 1973 and 1979 the regatta was not held due to a dispute between the two schools.
 The series was revived in 1980 has continued to the present except in 2006 when the regatta was not held.

 In 2007 the Royal College led by Maalik Aziz created history by winning all races and winning the Overall Trophy with a margin of 40 points to nil.
 Royal College created new record timings for most events including lowering the Boat Race Trophy record by 8 secs to 3 mins 11 secs.